-The REACT (Rapid Exposure to Advanced Computational Training) program began in January 2017 as an initiative to support graduate students to receive the latest training in computational tools and techniques in their field.
-REACT will provide up to $1,300 to cover student tuition, registration, and board required to attend nationally and internationally recognized workshops that provide the latest training in computational approaches.
+The Rapid Exposure to Advanced Computational Training (REACT) program is a short-term initiative to support graduate students to receive the latest training in computational tools and techniques in their field.
+REACT will provide up to $1,300 to cover student tuition and registration to participate in nationally-recognized workshops that provide the latest training in computational approaches.

-Across the sciences, the skills required to analyze large data sets, build statistical models, and simulate complex processes are increasingly critical.
-Genomic data sets may consist of millions of sequencing reads from hundreds or thousands of samples.
+Across the sciences, the skills required to analyze large data sets, build statistical models, and simulate complex processes are becoming increasingly critical.
+For example, genomic data sets may consist of millions of sequencing reads from hundreds or thousands of samples.
 In ecology and earth sciences, researchers are applying new methods for modeling ecological data and assimilating data and models to improve forecasts of ecological and environmental change.
 In systems biology, scientists are modeling the emergent properties of interacting genes, proteins, cells, and tissues.
 All of these research areas depend on computational fluency.

 - Students attending workshops may be asked to share the knowledge they gain with local working groups, journal clubs, classes, or a symposium of fellow REACT awardees.